Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
     1. For **Scope name**, use `access_as_user`.
     1. Select **Admins and users** options for **Who can consent?**.
-    1. For **Admin consent display name** type in the details, `e.g. Allow the users of the app msal-angular-app to read ToDo list items`.
+    1. For **Admin consent display name** type in *Access 'msal-angular-app' as the signed-in user.*.
-    1. For **Admin consent description** type in the details `e.g. Allows the app msal-angular-app to read the signed-in users ToDo list items.`
+    1. For **Admin consent description** type in *Allow the app to access the 'msal-angular-app' as a signed-in user.*.
-    1. For **User consent display name** type in the details `e.g. Read Todolist items as yourself`.
+    1. For **User consent display name** type in *Access 'msal-angular-app' on your behalf.*.
-    1. For **User consent description** type in the details `e.g. Allow the app msal-angular-app to read Todolist items on your behalf.`
+    1. For **User consent description** type in *Allow the app to access the 'msal-angular-app' on your behalf.*.
     1. Keep **State** as **Enabled**.
     1. Select the **Add scope** button on the bottom to save this scope.
 1. Select the **Manifest** blade on the left.